lichao0817/react-native-faq/README.md

 # React Native FAQs
-## 1. How to set up VSCode and development environment
+## 1. How to set up VSCode and development environment?
+## 2. How to change app name?